Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 Inherited: no

-Percentages: relative to the height and width, respectively, of the initial table block size
+Percentages: relative to the height and width, respectively, of the initial flex container or table block size

 gap